eofe/product-catalog-service/README.md

 # 🛒 Product Catalog Service

-> ⚠️ This is a side project I'm building to explore Contract-First and Test-Driven Development using Spring Boot.
+> ⚠️ This is a side project I'm building using Contract-First and Test-Driven Development using Spring Boot.

 A backend microservice for managing product categories, built using Spring Boot.
 This service is part of the **Ostia** side project.